Monday - Friday

 The Cox family and a small group of community members started fighting in 1947 to bring a comprehensive community college to South Los Angeles.
 The path to today was not easy and was the result of the dedication of many.

-Today, Los Angeles Southwest College, part of the Los Angeles Community College District, houses state-of-the-art facilities, including its recently renovated Library and Little Theater as well as the brand new School of Career and Technical Education building, where students receive top-notch instruction from a dedicated group of educators.
+Today, Los Angeles Southwest College, part of the Los Angeles Community College District, houses state-of-the-art facilities, including its recently renovated Library and Little Theater as well as the brand new School of Career and Technical Education building and School of Science, where students receive top-notch instruction from a dedicated group of educators.

 Cox and her husband, Raymond Cox, married in 1941 in Bessemer, Alabama, moved to Los Angeles in 1943, and in 1945 opened Utopia Cleaners in Watts, which remained in business for 48 years.
 They were staunch believers in education and continuously sought knowledge in formal and informal educational settings.
 The couple also worked on projects such as to increase the hiring of African-Americans and Mexican-Americans at banks and grocery stores in Watts.